自己找抽就不能怨别人|有感于特朗普总统的核威胁

 Japanese sensitivities, a U.S. official (who wisely chose to remain

-unidentified) also announced, with reference to the planned ceremonies,
+unidentified) also announced, with reference to the planned

 that "our whole effort in this thing is to commemorate an event, not